Xe/site/blog/stanley-parable.markdown

 instructions from his computer.
 The big thing that this game does though is make you realize the inherent paradoxes in its own design.

-<xeblog-conv name="Mara" mood="happy">Being limited like this is not actually a
+<xeblog-conv name="Mara" mood="happy">Being mechanically limited like this is
-bad thing like the phrasing would imply.
-It just means that the main focus of the game is not on the micro actions the player can take.
-In this case the main focus is on what the player can do with the story and not what the player can do with their controller.</xeblog-conv>
+not actually a bad thing like the phrasing might imply.
+This means that the main focus of the gameplay is not on the micro actions the player can take.
+In this case the main focus is on how the player interacts with the story and not how the player interacts with their controller or puzzles or tactics.
+Additionally, the mechanical limitations of the gameplay are thematically aligned with the story's premise of being an office drone in ways it can play with.
+Think dramatic irony taken to its logical conclusion.</xeblog-conv>

 Endings that make you look like you had exercised your free will actually boil down to your actions being controlled by following the narrator's voices.
 This